reshmaharidhas/Weather-Cast/README.md

 - Displays global cities with the same name of the city you searched in combobox to let the user choose from.
 - Displays the country name of the selected city with the local time.🕦
 - Displays present day's information
-  - Moon phase with picture
+  - Moon phase with picture and illumination in percentage.
     - 🌑 New moon
     - 🌒 Waxing Crescent
     - 🌓 First Quarter